Review:

 Transposons: Fig 7.36

-* moveable DNA bits change place in genome
+* moveable DNA bits change place in genomea) transposons can jump from one place to another on a DNA molecule

 c) transposons can jump to plasmids and be transferred to another cell.